An Lushan rebellion: Death toll

 Historians such as Charles Patrick Fitzgerald argue that claims of massive depopulation are incompatible with contemporary accounts of the war, which was fought intermittently over three or four provinces.
 They point out that the numbers recorded on the postwar registers reflect not only population loss, but also a breakdown of accuracy of the census system as well as the removal from the census figures of various classes of untaxed persons, such as those in religious orders, foreigners and merchants.
 In addition, several of the northern provinces, with approximately a quarter of the empire's population, were no longer subject to the imperial revenue system.
 For these reasons, census numbers for the post-rebellion Tang are considered unreliable.

+In 1947, Hans Bielenstein likewise criticized the conclusions drawn by earlier scholars from rebellion-era censuses, stating: "One must have a comically naive belief in the fighting parties' bestiality and bloodthirst to assert that An Lu-shan's rebellion in 755 should have reduced the population of China from 51.6 million people to 17 million."
+Instead, he explained the drop as an artefact of administrative disruption: officials relied on simplified tax registration, and in places complete population registration was impossible until order was restored.

 The An Lushan rebellion was one of several wars in northern China along with the Uprising of the Five Barbarians, Huang Chao Rebellion, the wars of the Five Dynasties and Ten Kingdoms and Jin–Song Wars which caused a mass migration of Han Chinese from northern China to southern China (衣冠南渡 (yì guān nán dù)).
 These mass migrations led to southern China's population growth, economic, agricultural and cultural development as it stayed peaceful unlike the north.